 The clinical experience is spread throughout the student's education.
-For the graduating class in April 2025, , the student participates in the first clinical rotation which is an eight-week, full-time rotation with selected physical therapy clinics.
-After completing a second year of coursework, students complete a second full time rotation that is nine weeks in length.
-The third clinical rotation occurs at the start of the fall term and is nine weeks in length.
-Additional didactic courses are then taken, after which students complete their final twelve-week clinical experience.
-For the incoming cohort in addition to the class of 2025 Fall, the students participate in the first clinical rotation after the first four semesters of didactic coursework.
-The clinical rotation is a nine-week, full-time rotation.
+Students participate in the first clinical rotation after the first four semesters of didactic coursework.
+The clinical rotation is a nine-week, full- time rotation.
 The students can be placed in any practice setting except for pediatrics.
 After completing two more semesters of coursework, students complete a second full time clinical rotation that is twelve weeks in length.
-Additional didactic courses are taken in a flex semester, after which students complete their final fourteen-week clinical education experience.
+An additional didactic courses is taken in a flex semester, after which students complete their final fourteen-week clinical education experience.

 Note that every effort will be made to secure appropriate and timely practicum experiences for each student of the academic cohort.
-However, considering the COVID-19 pandemic, student placements may be postponed, interrupted, or cancelled as a result of the clinical partners' focus on providing services to those in the community directly impacted by the virus.
-If this situation were to occur, the Director of Clinical Education will work to secure an alternative placement; additionally, no guarantee can be made regarding an on-time program completion due to the uncertain progression of the COVID-19 pandemic.
+However, considering situations such as the COVID-19 pandemic, student placements may be postponed, interrupted, or cancelled as a result of the clinical partners' focus on providing services to those in the community directly impacted by the virus.
+If this situation were to occur, the Director of Clinical Education will work to secure an alternative placement; additionally, no guarantee can be made regarding an on-time program completion due to the uncertain progressions of a global pandemic.

 Students must complete their clinical experiences in all four practice patterns - musculoskeletal, neuromuscular, integumentary, and cardiopulmonary.
 Additionally, they must experience patient populations across the lifespan in both inpatient and outpatient settings.
-Students can also participate in more specialized patient care areas including, but not limited to, home health, sports medicine, pediatrics, wellness clinics, hand therapy, burn hospitals or occupational health.
+Students can also participate in more specialized patient care areas including, but not limited to, home health, sports medicine, pediatrics, wellness clinics, hand therapy, burn hospitals, or occupational health.